Melbourne has plenty to keep visitors on the go, including a superb range of world-class attractions.

 3. Puffing Billy

 A ride on Puffing Billy in the Dandenong Ranges east of Melbourne is a chance to step back in time to the era of Victorian steam train travel.
-The fully-restored heritage locomotive meanders along between Belgrave and Gembrook, and has been enthralling visitors of all ages for decades.
-It’s one of the top Melbourne attractions.
+The fully restored heritage locomotive meanders along between Belgrave and Gembrook, and has been enthralling visitors of all ages for decades.
+The Puffing Billy railway came into service at the turn of the 20th century as part of a drive to develop rural parts of Victoria.
+Today the service is one of the state’s premier tourist attractions, and one that appeals to all ages.

-Encounter the wild animals of the Serengeti on the outskirts of Melbourne at fabulous Werribee Open Range Zoo.
-See giraffes, rhino, antelope, zebras, Australian natives and more on an African-style game drive through the zoo’s extensive open grasslands.
+Zoos Victoria also operates the superb Werribee Open Range Zoo, located 40 minutes’ drive southwest of Melbourne.
+Encounter giraffes, rhino, antelope, zebras, and more on an African-style game drive through the zoo’s extensive open grasslands.
 There are lots of other furry and feathered inhabitants to meet back at the main precinct.
 Werribee Open Range Zoo offers a fabulous day out for the whole family.

 Additional images: Bigstock